 Found in Cerne Abbas, it “stands” at 55 metres and depicts a nude male figure, waving both a club and a prominent erection.
 Delightful.

-He’s concerned to be a symbol of fertility.
+He’s considered to be a symbol of fertility.
 No surprises there.

 No one is quite sure of how old the giant is.
 He could be ancient, or he could’ve been banging (lol) about since the 1700s, when it’s first mentioned in history.